 Want Vs Must Have… The first piece of advice I can offer is that you write down what you must have and what you would like to have.
 Be realistic.
 Your budget and cash on hand will determine what you wind up with.

 2. Financing Facilities vs Backyard Barns

 Before you set foot onto a property, find an agent who knows horse properties, whether you are planning on the purchase of a full-fledged facility or a 4-stall backyard barn.
 It matters.
+It can be risky to work with someone who’s just starting to figure out how to get into construction or real estate.
 Depending on your plans, ask the agent to recommend lenders so that you can come to the table preapproved – being prepared speaks volumes to a seller.